 Technology is developing rapidly.
 Everything is changing.
 Self-driving cars are being tested by most automakers, especially those which want to target an upper market.
 Everybody, from regular consumers to online sportsbooks, is using technology to make the best of the world.
-Sportsbooks dish out promotion codes like this Smarkets Promotion Code to attract customers while football and other sports use AI technology to help them achieve better refereeing.
+Sportsbooks dish out promotion codes to attract customers while football and other sports use AI technology to help them achieve better refereeing.

 AI technology, in general, is transforming the world.
 Even mobile phones are benefiting from AI technology.
 One of the first ways to test AI technology on mobile phones is with cameras.
 AI cameras have been present for a while now and here is how they can help you get a better shot.

 Firstly, smartphones are equipped with AI processors which help them make better shots.
 Secondly, these AIs are evolving lines of code that learn from the millions of available photos and videos in order to make the best possible scene.
 AI cameras are simply put, software that helps the casual user, as well as more experienced ones, take photos and videos without having to manually worry about every aspect of the process of photography and videography.